code-and-effect/effective_datatables/README.md

 ## The Controller

-We're going to display this DataTable on the posts#index action
+We're going to display this DataTable on the posts#index action.

 ```ruby
 class PostsController < ApplicationController